BESTMED TSHWANE CLASSIC

 - Decorating the Tshwane Medical Clinics

-We provide him with tools, hardware and tyres and pay him a monthly salary.
-This project is solely funded from proceeds generated from three cycling races.
+We provide him with tools, hardware and tyres and pay him a monthly salary of R6 000.

-Joseph donates his sculptures to the Tshwane Metro which they use to decorate their clinics.
-The clinics mostly serve the poor and the idea is to liven up the otherwise gloomy atmosphere which governs these clinics and to lift patients’ spirits.
+He donates his sculptures to the Tshwane Metro which they use to decorate their clinics.
+The clinics mostly serve the poor and the idea is to liven up the otherwise gloomy atmosphere which governs these clinics to lift patients’ spirits.

-The clinics that have benefitted from the upliftment project are Rooihuiskraal, Eldoraigne, Lyttelton and Attridgeville.
-We have also decorated numerous schools and squatter camps.
+The clinics that have benefitted from the upliftment project include Rooihuiskraal, Eldoraigne, Lyttelton and Atteridgeville.

 The Tshwane Metro have made two buildings available to the project.
 We use one as a workshop and the other as storage for completed sculptures.

-At first it was a foreign concept for Joseph, but he become a master and we are planning a exhibitions of his most sought after sculptures.
+At first it was a foreign concept for Joseph, but he has become a master and we are even now considering a formal exhibition of his sought-after sculptures.

-Cycle4Food would like to train as many unemployed individuals as possible to follow in Joseph’s footsteps.
-As humanity we all have an obligation to do something for impoverished communities and it’s my task to facilitate this on as big a scale as possible.
+We would like to train as many unemployed individuals as possible to follow in Joseph’s footsteps.
+As humanity we all have an obligation to do something for impoverished communities and it’s our task to facilitate this on as large a scale as possible.

 - Free race entry to development riders.

-All three cycling events presented by us afford free entry for development riders.
-Over the most recent presentations of the three events, we provided free entry to almost 1000 riders.
-A total of 700 previously disadvantaged riders took part in the Tshwane Classic alone in 2018.
+All cycling events presented by us afford free entry for development riders.
+Over the most recent presentations of the events, we have provided free entry to approximately 1000 riders.
+A total of 700 previously disadvantaged riders took part in the 2018 Tshwane Classic.

 - Creating further employment opportunities

-Our knitting and tyre decoration projects offer up a training and enterprise opportunities.
-We would like to teach the skills learnt by Joseph to other unemployed individuals and we would also like to encourage enterprise creation members of the community learning how to knit and then to sell their knitted creations.
+Our knitting and tyre decoration projects offer training and enterprise opportunities.
+We would like to teach the skills learnt by Joseph to other unemployed individuals and we would also like to encourage enterprise creation within members of the community by teaching them how to knit and then to sell their knitted creations.